Thinking of Dating an Older Man?

 This is a must-read for any woman who is thinking about dating a man who is a number of years older than them.

 I will tell you what the major obstacles are and the best ways to avoid them.

 If you want to make dating an older man work, there are a few vital tips you absolutely need to know.

 But you jump straight to the nitty-gritty, it’s a good idea to figure out why you actually want to date an older man?
 What is it that is so attractive about dating a guy who is years older than you?

 If you’re like me, you probably first thought about dating older guys when you were back in college.

-You realised even then, it was not cool to date guys your own age.
+You realised even then, it wasn’t cool to date guys your own age.

 The older guys usually had a car, had money and could take you places you couldn’t afford to go to by yourself.

 They appeared to know a lot more than you did and it was exciting!